Blood & Gold: Plot

 The SS bring Paule to the local church and abuse him in front of the villagers.
 He is marched to the top of the church steeple to be hanged.
 However, Paule pushes one SS soldier from the tower, grabs that man's MP40 and kills the second SS soldier.
 Paule then begins to fire on the SS in the plaza.
 Heinrich and Elsa arrive as Paule is killed by von Starnfeld with a sniper rifle.
-In the ensuing battle Elsa charges at von Starnfeld, firing her machine pistol until empty.
+In the ensuing battle Elsa charges at von Starnfeld, firing her pistol until empty.
 Failing to kill von Starnfeld, Elsa crumbles to the ground in defeat, effectively surrendering herself to the SS.
-Heinrich and Dörfler meanwhile fight throughout the town, with both men wounding the other before Dörfler flees.
+Heinrich and Dörfler meanwhile engage in a running battle across town, with both men wounding the other before Dörfler flees.
 Heinrich absconds to the house of the widow Irmgardner who aids him.
 Later that night Irmgardner welcomes the village priest into the house, where he reveals to Heinrich that he had witnessed four townspeople, including the mayor and the scheming Nazi sympathizer Sonja, steal the gold from the rightful owners during the events of Kristallnacht and burn down their home; the priest in turn stole the gold from them and hid it in his church.
 Heinrich plans to use the gold to draw the SS in and to free Elsa.

 Elsa poisons the Obersturmbannführer with his cyanide capsule, and a firefight between the remainder of the SS platoon and Heinrich erupts after he throws a gold bar retrieved from the church into the SS headquarters.
-Heinrich collapses before he can reunite with Elsa.
-Dörfler transfuses blood to Heinrich in order to locate the gold in the church.
-However, the priest has already revealed the gold location to Sonja and her comrades, though the booby trap on the gold goes off, leaving the Nazi sympathizers dead and Sonja stunned.
+Heinrich collapses before he can reunite with Elsa due to blood loss from a shrapnel injury.
+Dörfler transfuses blood to Heinrich to save his life so that he can locate the gold in the church.
+However, the priest has already revealed the location of the gold to Sonja and her comrades, though the booby trap on the gold goes off, leaving the Nazi sympathizers dead.
 Dörfler arrives with Heinrich just after the explosion and murders the priest.
 Elsa and Irmgardner engage the SS, wherein Irmgardner and Dörfler are killed.
 The fight ends with the SS defeated, allowing Heinrich and Elsa to leave the village.
-Sonja shoots a soldier who hid to escape the carnage, and drives off unobserved with the stolen gold in a Volkswagen Kübelwagen; but as she's driving through the countryside, an American Sherman tank crew destroys her vehicle.
-The soldiers discover her lying mortally wounded and the gold bullions scattered all around the destroyed car; while at first they consider reporting in the discovery, their sergeant then tells them not to, so the group could split it among themselves instead.
+Sonja regains consciousness, having not been killed earlier, and shoots the last surviving SS soldier, who had hid in the rubble to survive.
+She drives off unobserved with the stolen gold in a Volkswagen Kübelwagen, but an American Sherman tank crew destroys her vehicle as she is driving through the countryside.
+The soldiers discover her lying mortally wounded and the gold scattered all around the destroyed car; while at first they consider reporting in the discovery, their sergeant then tells them not to, so the group could split it among themselves instead.
 Later Heinrich and Elsa are seen arriving at the city of Hagen, where Heinrich has an emotional reunion with his daughter.